Ontario Health Insurance Plan

 When the application form is approved and processed, you will receive a letter from the ministry mailed to the practice address provided on the application with your assigned OHIP billing number and the effective date.

-What kind of certificate is required from the CPSO in order to bill the ministry?
+Required certificates from the CPSO in order to bill the ministry

 • Independent Practice